Last editedOct 20203 min read

-- It gives your customer an easier way to pay, using a wide variety of payment gateways.
+It gives your customers an easier way to pay, using a wide variety of payment gateways.

 5. Improve efficiency with Direct Debit payments

 The easier you make it for customers to pay you, the quicker you’ll see the money rolling in.
-And that’s very good news for your cash-flow situation as you start the lean months of 2017.
+And that’s very good news for your cash flow situation as you start the lean months of 2020.

 Setting up Direct Debit payments with your customers is a hugely efficient way to take both recurring and ad-hoc payments: